coreos/tectonic-docs/Documentation/admin/logging-destination.md

  }
  ```

 Next, configure fluentd to gather the selected logs and deliver them to the Elasticsearch machine.
-Use the [td-agent configuration file](https://docs.treasuredata.com/articles/td-agent).
-We're going to add the below configuration in the Kubernetes repository for the [fluentd plugin](https://github.com/kubernetes/kubernetes/blob/7e1b9dfd0fc75311ff6339f19b514e8caaebeafd/cluster/addons/fluentd-elasticsearch/fluentd-es-image/td-agent.conf).
+Use the [td-agent configuration file][td-config].
+We're going to add the below configuration in the Kubernetes repository for the [fluentd plugin][fluentd-plugin].

  ```
  <match **>